bartlett-m/satisfactory_optimiser/README.md

 ![A screenshot of the problem tab with some values input.
 It is annotated to display information about the different sections.](../readmeassets/problem-tab-annotated.jpg?raw=true)

+The problem tab contains four sections to define the problem:
+1) The target definition, where the target items and their weightings are specified.
+2) The resource availability definition, where constraints on the availability of certain resources are specified.
+3) The weightings definition, where miscellaneous weightings (currently just power usage) are specified.
+4) The recipe selection, where the algorithm can be forbidden to use certain recipes in its solution.
+Finally, there is the "Run Optimisation" button, the purpose of which should be self-explanatory.

+To add a second target, the Add button next to "Target Weightings" can be clicked.
+Note that adding multiple targets may result in the algorithm only producing one if weights and other constraints are not set carefully.

+To add other available resources (other than the basic ores and fluids listed by default) as an input, the Add button next to "Resource Availability" can be clicked.
+Here, care does not need to be taken in specifying which resources are available if multiple are to be made avaliable in the same way as multiple targets, *unless* using multiple targets (generally, this program is not good at handling multiple targets outside of specific scenarios).

+As the user, you should be aware that the power usage weighting should be set quite low compared to the target weightings (by 3 orders of magnitude at minimum), since it is measured in megawatts (and most recipes consume quite a few megawatts).
+If not, any recipe the algorithm chooses will decrease the objective variable by consuming power more than it will increase it by producing the target item, and the algorithm will fail.
+If required, the weights of all the target items can be increased by one or more orders of magnitude (if the weight on the power usage cannot be set to a small enough value).
+It should also be noted that setting a power usage weight tends to make the algorithm take a lot longer, for some reason.

+The recipes used will be the ones that were selected at the time of running, not the ones listed in the selected profile on the disk.
+However, to save to the selected profile on the disk, the user must click the save button.
+To create a new profile, its name can be typed into the dropdown box and then save clicked.
+Saving over the default profile is not possible, but if a profile named `user-default` is present then it will be loaded at startup instead of the built-in default profile.
+The application will open a dialog to provide this info if saving over the default profile is attempted.

+Profiles only save which recipes are active - they do not save the other inputs or any calculated solution.
+The application settings are saved, loaded, and stored separately.

+Profiles can be loaded on docs files from other versions of the game, with some caveats.
+Recipes that did not exist when the profile was generated will be deselected.
+Recipes that existed when the profile was created will be deselected if reloaded against a docs file that does contain them if the profile is saved over (if the profile is not saved over then this will not occur).
+The built-in default profile is unaffected, since it is unwriteable and only enables any recipe that is in the normal category.

 ### Solution tab

 ![A screenshot of the solution tab before a solution has been calculated.
 It is annotated to display information about what the different areas will contain.](../readmeassets/solution-tab-empty.jpg?raw=true)